Meet Our Staff

 Jay oversees the Native Plant Nursery, plant production and care as well as site restoration within the Sausal Creek Watershed.
 Jay is originally from Southern California and became enamored with California native and drought tolerant plants while working at a botanic garden and installing low-water landscapes.
 He has recently transplanted from the Sierras, having spent many years backpacking to remote locations as a wilderness restoration biological technician with the National Park Service.
 Jay has a B.A. in Anthropology and Botany from Humboldt State University.

-Restoration and Stewardship Intern
+Outreach and Stewardship Intern

-Communications and Community Education Intern
+Communications and Restoration Intern

 Nicki holds bachelors degrees in Environmental Economics & Management and Spanish from the University of Georgia and a Master of Development Practice from the University of California, Berkeley.
 She has worked in environmental education in the U.S., the Dominican Republic, Mexico, and Paraguay and is passionate about providing students with opportunities for hands-on, experiential learning about nature.
 A former education and outreach coordinator with FOSC, she was recently evacuated from her Peace Corps post in Alto Paraná, Paraguay.
 She has rejoined the FOSC team to work on special projects remotely.